YYL7/ML/README.md

 # 12. Singular Value Decomposition (SVD）
 SVD, use to represent the original data set with a much smaller data set by removing noise and redundant information and thus to save bits (SVD, extracting the relevant features from a collection of noisy data.)

+# ⭐Big data and MapReduce

+# 13. MapReduce
+A software framework for spreading a single computing job across multiple computers to shorten the time.